Are you falling into the swing of the autumn party season yet?

 I just adore the pop of color, because it’s so different from the typical party beverages.
 And it’s easy to make, in just a few simple steps.

-First, you fill and freeze some white grape juice ice cubes with cranberries set inside.
-This helps the punch stay cool, but it won’t water the mixture down because you are using juice and fruit that complements the entire mixture.
+First, you fill and freeze some white grape juice ice cubes with cranberries set inside – “Moosbeere” is German for cranberry.
+The cubes keep the punch cool, but they won’t water the mixture down because you are using juice and fruit that complements the entire mixture.

 Then you combine the fruit, sugar, and vodka to bring out the flavors in the fruit, and infuse the vodka with citrus peach flavor.
 You make both the fruit vodka mixture and the ice cubes ahead of time, so when you are ready to serve, all you have to do is put all of the ingredients in the punch bowl and you’re set.